 Designer: d’Italia // Photographer: @corinnaanddylan // Bride: @nixienu

 As restrictions begin to ease, our hopes of weddings resuming is becoming more promising with each day.
 But similarly, to this year, we should prepare for the much-anticipated event to be organised and run slightly different to usual.
-Whilst we don’t yet know when the fun-filled festivities will be able to resume, what we do know is that once Metropolitan Melbourne reaches the fourth and final step of the COVID-safe roadmap plan, weddings will be allowed with guests of up to 50 people.
+Whilst we don’t yet know when the fun-filled festivities will be able to resume, what we do know is that once Metropolitan Melbourne reaches 80% double vaccination target, under the National Plan Phase C, weddings will be allowed with fully vaccinated guests of up to 150 people indoors and 500 outdoors.
 Hoorah!
-Keeping in mind, that this also includes yourself as the couple, two witnesses and your celebrant.
-For brides opting for a more intimate wedding in a private residence, you will be allowed to have up to 20 people in attendance.

 So, as the cases begin to drop, now is the perfect time to start planning your small-sized wedding.
 But knowing where to start and who to turn to for advice and guidance can be quite challenging.
 Lucky for you fellow brides, we’ve done all the leg work for you.
 From all the best venue locations, to unique (and Covid-safe) seating arrangements, crucial information for your invites and dancing through a pandemic, we cover it all.
 So, without further-ado, here’s exactly WHY you need to have a small and spectacular wedding and HOW to execute it perfectly during COVID-19.